 Mexican actor Gael García Bernal is well known for his social and political activism.
 An ardent supporter of Oxfam, he devotes a great deal of time and energy to campaigning and advocacy work.

-Calling on world leaders to resolve the Syrian Crisis
+Calling on world leaders to resolve the Syrian crisis

-Bernal met a Syrian family living in a rented house after they had to flee their neighbourhood six months ago when it became a battle zone.
+In 2013, Bernal met a Syrian family living in a rented house after they had to flee their neighbourhood six months ago when it became a battle zone.
 He also visited a community of Syrian refugee families living in tents on a farm on the outskirts of Jordan’s capital, Amman.
 Oxfam is providing cash support, so they can buy items such as medicines, food, and clothes.
 Oxfam has also provided water filters.